 A well-matched crew — captain, chef, and interior team who work together well and read guests accurately — will make a modest vessel feel extraordinary.
 A mismatched or poorly briefed crew will make an impressive vessel feel flat.
 When choosing between vessels of similar specification, ask the broker specifically about the captain and chef.
 Request crew CVs if the booking is significant.
 This is standard practice and good brokers will provide them readily.

 Preparation means completing the preference sheet thoroughly, communicating any special requirements clearly, and arriving with realistic expectations about what a week at sea involves.
-The guests who have the best charters are almost always the ones who engaged most with the pre-departure process — not the ones who assumed the crew would work it out.
+The guests who have the best charters are almost always the ones who engaged most with the pre-departure process — not the ones who assumed the crew would work it out on the day.

 These cookies enable strictly necessary cookies for security, language support and verification of identity.
 These cookies can’t be disabled.